nubenetes/awesome-kubernetes/docs/container-managers.md

 - [redhat.com: 5 Podman features to try now](https://www.redhat.com/sysadmin/podman-features-1) Improve how you use containers with these new Podman features: --latest, --replace, --all, --ignore, and --tz.
 - Here's how I stop all containers before: 🐳 `docker stop $(docker ps -aq)`
 	- Here's how I stop/remove all containers with podman: `podman stop -a; podman rm  -a`
+- [medium.com/@raghavendraguttur: Podman Containers — Beginner’s Guide](https://medium.com/@raghavendraguttur/podman-containers-beginners-guide-830b931e66f4) In this article, you will learn about Podman — an open-source tool for managing containers, images, volumes, and pods (group of containers).
+You will also compare it to buildah and skopeo.

 #### Containers In High Security Environments with Podman
 - [Build trusted pipelines/Guards with Podman containers](https://www.redhat.com/en/blog/using-container-technology-make-trusted-pipeline) Container technology makes develoment easier/cheaper & much more secure.
 SELinux,SECCOMP,Namespaces,Dropped Capabilities.